MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 When we're speaking about the real, we can use conditional sentences to describe simultaneous events, sequential events, and past sequential events.
 The first two constructions (so-called type-0 and type-1 conditionals) are quite common, and you'll see them all the time.
 The last one much rarer, but I decided to include it.

-### Simultaneaous events
+###  Simultaneous events

-0 conditionals describe simultaneaous events, so the "if" and "then" clauses are the same.
+0 conditionals describe simultaneous events, so the "if" and "then" clauses are the same.

 |moment|same moment|
 |-----|--------------|